 As I write this, Turkish society has reopened since the pandemic eased.
 Let´s hope that the situation will remain good and we will begin to enjoy traveling again.
-In this first part of my ´Ways to Commute´ -posts, I will tell you about Istanbul´s new airport (in part 2, I will tell you about the traffic in Istanbul).
+In this first part of my ´Ways to Commute´ -posts, I will tell you about Istanbul´s new airport (in part 2, I will tell you about the public transport in Istanbul).
 Despite its large size, the airport is a pleasant, easy, and friendly airport – and even visually charming.
 So let’s land in Istanbul – a warm welcome!

 I am not particularly interested in writing about the palaces of Istanbul, because you will already find a lot of information about them anyway.
 But one of the palaces is close to my heart because of its special beauty, colors and versatility.
 And also because it is closely related to my grandchild’s ancestry.
 So welcome to Beylerbeyi Palace, to the summer residence of the sultans of the Ottoman Empire!